some-natalie/some-natalie/_posts/2022-10-18-dependabot-on-rhel-docker.md

 classes: wide
 ---

 GitHub makes some assumptions about the container execution environment for Actions that aren't always true for self-hosted environments.
-This can be frustrating if need or what to stay within one Linux ecosystem on-premises.
+This is frustrating if you need or want to stay within one Linux ecosystem on-premises.
 Here's how to get Dependabot working with self-hosted GitHub Actions runners and Docker in the latest minor releases of RHEL 8 and 9 - 8.6 and 9.0 as of October 2022.

 First, leave SELinux alone.
 I know the first thing we all do when something doesn't work is disable it, but really - let it work!
 I promise it isn't the problem.